Cryptolibertarian-id/Mastering-Low-level-Language/README.md

 ## Initialization

 When a variable is defined, you can also provide an initial value for the variable at the same time.
 This is called **initialization**.
 The value used to initialize a variable is called an **initializer**.
+Initialization gives a variable an initial value at the point when it is created.
+Assignment gives a variable a value at some point after the variable is created.

 There are 4 basic ways to initialize variables in C++: